ZX-80/Channel-F-Images/README.md

 # File Overview

+> mention the cartridge name is inside the file (like tags in various media files) so no matter what the system filename is the title is included anyway (unless stripped).
+> mention that the file is unique and can be double clicked and MESS/MAME/whatever will open it with no fuss.

 The `.chf` file format was created to solve three major issues:
 - Confusion caused by multiple undocumented `.bin` formats.
 Detecting different banking schemes can be difficult or sometimes even impossible
 - Simplify feature detection for emulators/flashcarts (such as the expected presence of SRAM).
 Currently SRAM is provided if a Videocart attempts to write to memory.
 But this method can cause issues if a bug writes to the ROM area